bizley/yii2-migration/README.md

 not generate updating migration (in case of the table) or will generate migration with command to drop original column and add renamed one (in case of the column).
 This is happening because yii2-migration can only compare two states of the table without the knowledge of how one state turned into another.
-And while the very result of migration renaming the column and the one dropping it and adding another is the same in terms of structure, the latter makes you lose data.
+And while the very result of migration renaming the column and the one dropping it and adding another is the same in terms of structure, the latter **makes you lose data**.

 Once you add renaming migration to the history it's being tracked by the extension.